Main

 • We are engaged in an initiative to collect data on African agricultural products, and use that data to deliver global customers final products that come with the stories behind them, with the aim of generating value in that data and returning it to the farmers, thereby promoting the expansion of sustainable agriculture production.
 We are currently working on a pilot project for cotton in Zambia.
 In the future, we aim to expand the project to other agricultural products such as coffee and cacao.

-• We are currently working with NTT Group and JA Mitsui Leasing on the installation, operation and sale of a new submarine cable system between Japan and the U.S.
+• We are currently working with NTT Group and JA Mitsui Leasing on the installation, operation and sale of a new submarine cable system between Japan and the US.

 • INDUSTRY, INNOVATION AND INFRASTRUCTURE